heapwolf/Porter/README.md

 The `list` function was generated from its definition in the `users` group.
 We pass it 1) an object literal that supplants the token in the request url and 2) a callback function that will process when the request is done.

-### Adding inbound and outbound data validation, and more complex resource organization...
+### Adding inbound and outbound data validation, and more complex resource organization.

 ```javascript
 function hasData(data) { // a simple data validator.